spotify/confidence-sdk-js/api/sdk.api.md

 // @public (undocumented)
 export type Value = Value.Primitive | Value.Struct | Value.List;

+// Warning: (ae-missing-release-tag) "visitorIdentity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const visitorIdentity: () => Trackable.Manager;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@spotify-confidence/sdk" does not have an export "Topic"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "track" has more than one declaration; you need to add a TSDoc member reference selector
+//
 // @public
 export function webVitals({ lcp, inp, cls, ttfb, }?: WebVitalsOptions): Trackable.Manager;